 Can Improvements Be Made To The Readability of Package Leaflets?

-In this article we look at the possible changes that could be made to package leaflets to improve their comprehension and readability.
+We look at the possible changes that could be made to package leaflets to improve their comprehension and readability.

 Directive 2001/83/EC, as amended, includes the following requirements in relation to the medicinal product package leaflet;